On the tenth day of payments, my payment processor gave to me: merchant processing clarity.

 Transparency is also an issue that weighs heavily on merchants.
 Whether it’s unclear pricing structures or language that only industry-types are able to understand, the lack of straightforward communication compounds merchant frustration, so much so that some merchants choose to pay higher fees just to keep things simple for themselves.

 The Actual Cost of Merchant Processing

 As is the case with most anything a consumer purchases, there is usually a wholesale base cost and a markup cost associated with products or services received.
 It’s important to note that no matter your processing partner, the base cost is non-negotiable.
-That’s because the wholesale or base cost of a transaction is the fee determined by the card issuing bank (like Visa, for example), not by the merchant processing provider.
+That’s because the wholesale or base cost of a transaction is the fee determined by the credit card payment issuing bank (like Visa, for example), not by the merchant processing provider.

 Markups, however, indicate the processing provider’s profit from your business.
 With the right processor, these fees should be spelled out to the merchant.
 Some processors make these markups so difficult to understand that even seasoned business owners are left befuddled about their pricing.
 These fees are different from processor to processor and should be a merchant’s primary focus in choosing a solution that fits their business.

 Important Merchant Processing Fees and What They Mean